Ouxiang-Li/Diff-MI/README.md

 ## Step-2: Iterative Image Reconstruction

 In step-2, you can load the target-specific CDM for attack on any specific target class.
-Here, we reconstruct 5 images for the first 300 classes.
+Here, we reconstruct 5 images for the first 300 classes with bs = 64.

 ```
 CUDA_VISIBLE_DEVICES=0 python 3_attack/attack.py \